Enseiji Temple

 23 of 23 in Hagi

-Enseiji Temple (円政寺) is a unique site where both a temple and a shrine coexist in one location, a rare occurrence after the separation of Shinto and Buddhism in the Meiji Period.
-This harmonious blend of traditions offers visitors a glimpse into Japan's rich religious history.
-The temple grounds feature a remarkable large stone lantern with movable stands, designed to withstand earthquakes.
+Enseiji Temple (円政寺) is a unique and historically significant site where a temple and a shrine coexist at the same location—an uncommon arrangement following the Meiji Period’s separation of Shinto and Buddhism.
+This rare blend of traditions offers visitors a special opportunity to explore the fusion of religious practices in Japan’s past.
+The temple grounds are home to a large, impressive stone lantern with movable stands, designed specifically to endure earthquakes, highlighting Japan’s thoughtful architectural adaptations to its seismic environment.

 Provided through partner sites